 As I mentioned on my Facebook page a few days ago, I was working on an Almond Butter Dip.

-Anyhow, the was a complete success.
+Anyhow, it was a complete success.
 In fact, I couldn’t really keep out of it yesterday.

 I always have to find the balance between making things that are good enough to share with all of you and yet not so good that I end up eating all of it.

 (Well, I didn’t eat all of it, but….)

 I typically don’t rush around to get a post out (gotta take it a little slow due to adrenal fatigue), but I thought you all might want to add this to your Healthy Superbowl Menu Galore.

 I used to love those caramel apple dips, but they are loaded with all kinds of things that I don’t want to or can’t eat anymore: